vutikurishanmukha9/HR_Cold_Email/README.md

 - Verify column names match expected patterns

 ### Authentication Issues
-- Clear browser cookies and try again
+- Clear browser cookies and local storage
 - Check that the backend server is running on port 5000
 - Verify environment variables are set correctly